Blog

 If you perform a cash burn calculation and see that your reserves will run out in 7 and a half months, keep in mind this figure is based on current spending and income levels.
 If you have reasonable expectations that revenue will be higher in 2 months, for instance, you don’t have to take the cash burn rate at face value.

-But if revenue levels are expected to stay the same, or even dip, then you may want to start cutting costs.
+But if revenue levels are expected to stay the same, or even dip, then you may want to start cutting costs or start fundraising for venture capital.
 So, let’s say your burn rate is much higher than you’re comfortable with.
 Perhaps you’re projected to run out of funds in 5 months.

 What steps can you take to get it under control?